Black Mirror Season 7: Everything We Know So Far

 Charlie Brooker’s Black Mirror has reportedly been renewed for season 7 by Netflix, with production starting later this year.

-Season 6 of the Netflix show aired earlier this year, returning to screens after four years away, with an all-star cast including Salma Hayek, Aaron Paul, Annie Murphy, Paapa Essiedu, and Michael Cera.
+Season 6 of the Netflix show aired earlier this year, returning to screens after four years with an all-star cast including the likes of Salma Hayek, Aaron Paul, Annie Murphy, Paapa Essiedu and Michael Cera.

-Season 6 of the Netflix series consisted of five parts, including a comment on true crime with Loch Henry, a foray into horror with Mazey Day, and an embrace of the surreal with Demon 79.
+Season 6 of the Netflix series consisted of five parts, including commentary on true crime with Loch Henry, a foray into horror with Mazey Day, and an embrace of the surreal with Demon 79.

 The latest season also introduced the Red Mirror label for the first time – a shift in focus for certain episodes, which don’t focus on tech at all.